RaddedMC/raddeds-misc-esphomes/plug/CE Smart Home LA-WF3 Plug/ce-smart-home-la-wf3.md

     - State exposed and controllable in Home Assistant
     - When activated, turns on the Link/Blue LED.
     - When deactivated, turns off the Link/Blue LED.
+    - Will always be ON when the device is restarted.

 - LED (Link / Blue)
     - GPIO4